eduardophilip/api-finance-control/README.md

                                 ||
     "error": "Please add the value to transaction", // amount is required
                                 ||
-    "error": "Year can not be more than 4 characters", // date.year
+    "error": "Year can not be more than 4 characters", // date.year is required
                                 ||
-    "error": "Month can not be more than 2 characters", // date.month
+    "error": "Month can not be more than 2 characters", // date.month is required
                                 ||
-    "error": "Day can not be more than 2 characters", // date.day
+    "error": "Day can not be more than 2 characters", // date.day is required
                                 ||
-    "error": "Day can not be more than 2 characters", // dateValue is required }
+    "error": "Please add a date", // dateValue is required }

 ```

-# Edit income
+# <span style="color: #3dc692"> Edit income </span>

-### Request
+## Request

 `PUT /api/v1/incomes/:id`

 **Form data must have field names to be edited**

-### Response
+## Response

     Status: 200 OK
     Content-Type: application/json